 Purple Iolite

-Iolite typically comes in blue, indigo, purple, or violet, with the purple-violet options often being one of the most popular versions.
-The stones are usually transparent, which causes the coloring to stand out.
+Typically comes in blue, indigo, purple, or violet, with purple-violet options often among the most popular.
+The stones are usually transparent, which causes the colouring to stand out.
 Purple iolite is also reasonably affordable, which is great news if you need new jewelry that won’t break the bank.

-One challenge with iolite is that it’s prone to chipping due to its cleavage.
+One challenge with iolite is its tendency to chip due to cleavage.
 As a result, even though it’s a 7 to 7.5 on the Mohs hardness scale, it isn’t necessarily ideal for everyday wear on high-contact iolite jewelry pieces, such as rings.

 Lepidolite

-Lepidolite usually has soft coloring, often appearing in hues close to a lilac-gray or a rosy-pink.
+Lepidolite usually has a soft colour, often appearing in hues close to lilac-gray or rosy-pink.
 Usually, the stone is distinctly patterned, featuring mottling or striations, and is typically slightly translucent.
-Overall, it’s a brittle stone, so it’s more commonly shaped and polished instead of faceted for lepidolite jewelry.
+Overall, it's a brittle stone, so it's more commonly shaped and polished instead of faceted for lepidolite jewelry.
+Lepidolite is known as the 'peace stone' and is believed to promote tranquillity and emotional balance during life changes.

 Ametrine

-Ametrine is a beautiful gem with strikingly contrasting colors.
-This gem isn’t technically a unique mineral.
-Instead, it’s a combination of amethyst and citrine.
-As a result, ametrine stones end up having purple and yellow sections, making them very distinct.
+Ametrine is a beautiful gem with strikingly contrasting colours.
+This gem isn't technically a unique mineral.
+Instead, it's a combination of amethyst and citrine.
+As a result, ametrine stones have purple and yellow sections, making them very distinct.

 Ametrine is also usually transparent, making it popular for faceting and tumbling.
 However, some prefer to keep the naturally-formed pieces for spiritual use.